MuskettaMan/MazeGenerator/README.md

 - Create a reusable code base
 - Implementing maze algorithms
 - Making use of Unity's 2D LWRP
+## Reusable code
+For the reusable code, I made use of the Strategy Pattern.
+This pattern makes use of composition to change algorithms at run-time instead of compile-time.

 ## Planning
 | | monday | tuesday | wednesday | thursday | friday |
 | --- | --- | --- | --- | --- | --- |